Gambling Laws in Croatia

 Key Facts

-• Casino gaming is legal in Croatia: Operators must obtain a licence, with online operators required to have a land-based presence, too.
-Applicable games include online casino slots, table games, poker and live dealer games.
+• Casino gambling is legal in Croatia.
+Operators must obtain a licence, with online platforms required to have a land-based presence, too.

-• Lottery and bingo gaming are legal in Croatia: Lottery and bingo games are under the monopoly of Hrvatska Lutrija, the country's national lottery.
+• Lotto and bingo gaming are legal.
+Lottery and bingo games are under the monopoly of Hrvatska Lutrija, the country's national lottery.

-• Sports betting is legal in Croatia: Hrvatska Lutrija offers sports betting both offline and online, with a few large sportsbooks also offering sports betting opportunities in the country under licence.
+• Sports betting is legal in Croatia.
+Hrvatska Lutrija offers this both offline and online, with a few large sportsbooks also offering opportunities in the country under licence.

 Giuseppe Faraone